FinlayPanting/spotify-playlist-action/readme.md

 This GitHub Action automatically refreshes a Spotify playlist by:
 1. Clearing your daily playlist completely
+2. Adding tracks in this specific order:
+   - Random tracks from your 2025 Favorites playlist
-2. Adding all tracks from your "Everyday" playlist (your permanent tracks)
+   - All tracks from your "Everyday" playlist
+   - Random tracks from your A-List playlist
-3. Adding random tracks from your other playlists (A-List, B-List, and 2025 Favorites)
+   - Random tracks from your B-List playlist

 ## How It Works